-None of the named executive officers was credited with earnings on deferred compensation other than Mr. Iger, whose earnings on deferred compensation, which are disclosed below under "Deferred Compensation," were not payable at above market rates and therefore are not reported in this column.
+Mr. Iger, Ms. McCarthy, Ms. Parker and Mr. Staggs were credited with earnings on deferred compensation as disclosed below under "Deferred Compensation".
+These earnings were at rates that were not above market rates and therefore are not reported in this column.